 Meet Our Coaches

 Kirk Kostrzewski is a Buffalo native with years of rowing, physical conditioning, and military experience.
 He rowed for Canisius High School ('11), The Kent School ('12), and the United States Naval Academy ('16).
 As a Marine in the artillery community, he was exposed to a variety of demanding and unique physical training techniques.
 He has since worked the knowledge into his own routines.
 Through his rowing and military background, Kirk has come to greatly value the benefits of strong fitness, both in mind and body.
-As the instructor at River Row Studio, he hopes to share what he has learned to help others build themselves.
+As an instructor at River Row Studio, he hopes to share what he has learned to help others build themselves.
 Kirk is the co-founder of RRS.

 Ostermeier-Denecke was a walk on freshman at George Mason University.
 She had no prior rowing experience.
 She found a home with rowing and began to push harder and harder to be better.
 She held several leadership positions within the club starting sophomore year as the secretary of the club.
 Junior year she became President and helped the talks that led to the team being elevated to a Varsity sport in the fall of 1997.
 Spring of 1997 she helped the Mason Varsity Women’s 8 to come 5th in the final of the Varsity 8 at the Dad Vail.
 This was the first time for Mason.